 \section{Discussion}

-Activity transforms the coarsening domains of passive three-dimensional phase separation into a steady state bicontinuous structure that continuously reconfigures in time, while maintaining its morphology.
-The bicontinuous morphology is observed in a dynamical steady-state across a wide range of volume fractions, while its width is controlled by activity and surface tension.
-Active bicontinuous structure is composed of sheet-like domains, in contrast to saddle-like interfaces observed in passive phase separation ~\cite{cahn1958free,araki2001three, beysens1997kinetics, kwon2007coarsening, perrot1999morphology}.
+We showed how activity transforms the coarsening domains of passive three-dimensional phase separation into a continuously reconfiguring bicontinuous structure that maintains its morphology.
+The bicontinuous morphology is observed across a wide range of volume fractions, while its width is controlled by activity and surface tension.
+The active bicontinuous structure is composed of sheet-like domains, in contrast to saddle-like interfaces observed in passive phase separation~\cite{cahn1958free,araki2001three, beysens1997kinetics, kwon2007coarsening, perrot1999morphology}.

-There is a stark contrast between how bicontinuous structures form in passive and active fluids ~\cite{jinnai2003connectivity,scholten2005coarsening}.
-In both cases, passive restorative forces such as interfacial tension drive the system to a state of minimal surface area.
-In a passive system, established strategies to preserve bicontinuity in steady state therefore either engineer the system's chemistry, like tailoring molecular interactions in block copolymers, or kinetically arrest the structure by solidifying one phase or the interface itself \cite{chan1996polymerization,lee2022elastomeric,muller2025cell,fernandez2024elastic,stratford2005colloidal,herzig2007bicontinuous,huang2017bicontinuous,wu1977microstructure,thomas1986ordered,shi2021scaling,werner2018block,han2023role}.
-In contrast, active fluid maintains a dynamical, bicontinuous steady state over its entire lifetime, which is determined by the available chemical fuel.